 - Instead of recording these transactions with a reverse entry, you should credit the revenue account.

 When handling payments from repeat customers, advance billing is an intelligent strategy.
-If customers know they can count on the product or service they paid for; they are more likely to remain loyal to the company.
+If customers know they can count on the product or service they paid for; they are more likely to remain loyal to the company, thus improving accounts receivable.

 However, careful planning and record-keeping are necessary to record the appropriate revenue numbers in your financial statements.

-Use Moon Invoice’s customizable invoice software, such as the Revenue Recognition and Deferred Revenue reports, to automatically produce advance invoices for recurring revenue and collect them later.
+Use Moon Invoice’s customizable invoice software, such as the Revenue Recognition and Deferred Revenue reports, to automatically produce advance invoices for scheduled recurring payments and collect late payments.

 - Worries about turning off clients who need proof of efficacy before they part with their cash